 The leaves have found their way in the recipes of many countries such as Palestine, Egypt, Tunisia, Kenya, and West Africa.
 The Jewish people used the leaves in their cuisines, and that’s why it is called the Jew’s mallow.

 As a perennial plant, you can harvest a lot of leaves from the plant owing to its highly vegetative growth habit.
 Apart from its nutritional value, the plant is also rich in medicinal properties such as curing of chronic cystitis and dysuria and cosmetic benefits.

-When cooked the soup has mucus feel, with an earthy taste.
+When cooked the soup has a mucus feel, with an earthy taste.
 The taste is due to the rich mineral content it has.
-The Jew’s mallow leave is rich in folic acid vitamin A, B complex and E and minerals such as iron and calcium.
+The Jew’s mallow leave is rich in folic acid vitamin A, B complex, and E and minerals such as iron and calcium.
 This vegetable is much compared to spinach.
 You can complement the flavor of Mulukhiyah with garlic and coriander.
 Also, you can brighten the taste with fresh lemon juice.

 The dish can be served with chicken or beef.
-To make your mulukhiyah, you can use plain water, or you can use the chicken or lamb broth.
+To make your mulukhiyah, you can use plain water, or you can use chicken or lamb broth.
 Recipe type is the central cuisine, and you can serve the mulukhiyah alongside rice and the chicken.
 Note that the leaves can be used to make salads and other lavish food items.